Student Health Plan

 Student Health Plan Insurance WAIVER Information

-Students opting to waive health insurance via providing proof of comparable coverage to the Student Accounts Office will have their waiver in full force and effect throughout the duration of their academicprogram enrollment at the BSPH.
+Students opting to waive purchasing the JHSPH Student Health Plan via providing proof of alternative coverage will have their waiver in effect for the Academic Year and will be asked to update their waiver information each July.
 However, students are allowed to enroll in the Student Health Plan in the future terms as needed.

 It is the responsibility of each student to notify the Student Accounts Office if current coverage expires or changes while enrolled as a full-time student.